Deepfield: a modular assessment platform

 A box of PDFs and an institutional memory that lived in a few people's heads and was eroding.

 Eight to fourteen weeks.
-We need a domain corpus (documents, oral histories, structured metadata), enough subject-matter-expert time to review the entity schema and name the relationships that matter, and a hosting target.
-You get a deployed research console, the ingestion pipeline, the graph itself, and documentation for how to add new material over time.
+We need the corpus (documents, oral histories, structured metadata), subject-matter-expert time to validate the entity schema and name the relationships that matter, and a hosting target.
+You get the deployed research console, the ingestion pipeline, the knowledge graph, and documentation for adding new material over time.

-It's a fit for foundations, research institutes, agencies, and university programs that hold a specialist corpus and want researchers to think with it rather than just read it.
-It's not a fit if your corpus is already well-indexed by mainstream search.
+It's a fit for foundations, research institutes, agencies, and university programs that hold a specialist corpus and want researchers to interrogate it as a body of thought.
+It's not a fit if the corpus is already well-indexed by mainstream search.
 That problem is solved elsewhere.

 We've written a two-page business case for this engagement shape.
 Executive summary, problem statement, deliverables, risks, success metrics, investment range.
 Read it in the browser or print it to PDF and forward.

-Read the business caseA nine-stage strategic assessment pipeline that turns a query into a defensible course of action with full evidence lineage.
+Read the business caseAn eleven-stage strategic assessment pipeline that turns a query into a defensible course of action with full evidence lineage.

-Per-program analytical sites where every quantitative claim is backed by a reproducible query and a confidence level.
+Per-program analytical sites where every quantitative claim links to a reproducible source and a stated confidence level.

 A deployed teaming platform where an AI orchestrator dispatches specialized agents, but phase gates and a delegation contract keep every real judgment in student hands.